 Sildenafil does not just work as a treatment for erectile dysfunction.
-Evidence suggests that the active ingredient in Viagra can help gastroparesis too.
+Evidence suggests that it can help gastroparesis, too.

 Gastroparesis is a condition affecting the muscles of the stomach that prevents food from being properly processed and passed into the intestines.
 It is associated with symptoms like abdominal pain, weight loss, and vomiting, and is thought to be caused by difficulties in muscle contraction.

-We are all aware that Viagra helps erectile dysfunction (ED).
-But did you know that its active ingredient, Sildenafil, may also work as a treatment for gastroparesis?
+We are all aware that Viagra helps erectile dysfunction (ED), and so does generic unbranded Sildenafil.
+But did you know that Sildenafil may also work as a treatment for gastroparesis?

 Gastroparesis is the condition that primarily affects people with diabetes, which obstructs the digestive process known as gastric emptying.
 This means that the stomach doesn’t process food as it should, and consequently can’t pass it into the intestines.